- Food and Cooking»

 Crystallized Ginger or Candied Citrus Peels

-These chewy treats can be purchased but also are easy to make, and their tangy flavors are enhanced by a quick dip in a pool of dark chocolate.
+Next time you eat citrus fruit, don't throw away the peel - candy it!
+These chewy treats are easy to make and can also be purchased, and their tangy flavors are enhanced by a quick dip in a pool of dark chocolate.

 These may not be as sophisticated as some of the other dipping tidbits here, but when drenched in warm chocolate they just melt in your mouth.
 Full-sized marshmallows are preferred, since both tines of the fondue fork can be pushed through them to secure them during dipping and the subsequent transfer to the plate.